The Importance of Weather Stations in Agriculture

 8. **Pest & Disease Prediction:**

-Advanced sensors enable early detection of pest or disease risks through predictive models.
+Advanced sensors help find pest or disease risks early using predictive models.

 9. **Livestock Protection:**

-Alerts allow farmers to safeguard livestock during extreme weather events like rain or hailstorms.
+Alerts help farmers protect their livestock during bad weather, such as rain or hailstorms.